 Spirke

-In the Lechtal Alps the Spirken are a special treasure.
-The valuable Spirken forests, which are unrivaled on rubble and rocky sites and also unique in their aesthetic appearance, are the most abundant and richly endowed of all Austrian remnant occurrences here (SCHIECHTL et al. 1993).
+In the Lechtal Alps, the Spirken are a special treasure.
+The valuable Spirken forests, which are unrivalled on scree and rocky sites and also unique in their aesthetic appearance, are the most common and richest of all remaining Austrian occurrences here (SCHIECHTL et al. 1993).

-In Austria, Spirkenwälder occur only in Tyrol and Vorarlberg.
-In Northern Tyrol, the spiral forests are a rarity, which are characterized by a special species richness and fulfill a high protective function, as they consolidate unstable scree slopes and prepare the soil for future forest communities.
-Spirken forests on gypsiferous and calcareous soils enjoy a special protection status throughout Europe and belong to the international Natura 2000 network.
+In Austria, only Tyrol and Vorarlberg are home to spruce forests.
+In North Tyrol, spruce forests are a rarity, which are characterised by a special species richness and fulfil a high protective function, as they consolidate unstable scree slopes and prepare the soil for future forest communities.
+Spiral forests on gypsiferous and calcareous soil enjoy special protection status throughout Europe and are part of the international Natura 2000 network.